Lonecloud7/DMG-Porfolio/content/sections/about/about.md

 imageAlt: "About Gatsby Theme Portfolio Minimal"
 ---

-I am passionate about building excellent software that improves the lives of those around me.
-Mostly specialize in React JS and have a keen eye for design.
+I am passionate about building excellent websites that improve the lives of those around me.
+I specialize in React.js but I have knowledge and experience in a variety of programming languages, I have a keen eye for design, web security, and complex bug fixes.
 Currently, I am seeking more projects to collaborate on to further my skills.

-I'm quietly confident, naturally curious, and perpetually working on improving my chops one design problem at a time.
+I'm confident, naturally curious, and perpetually working on improving myself one software problem at a time.

 Let's make something great together! <a href="mailto:okekedumaga10@gmail.com" target="_blank" aria-label="External Link"><u>Okekedumaga10@gmail.com</u></a>